rescbr/chameleon/CleanCut/doc-azi/README.txt

 	  everyone, like the AutoResolution i use on Ch.
 It's mean to be compared easily and keep the stuff i consider most useful to Chameleon "at hand".
 Stuff committed here will always come from Ch!

+Guide Lines:

+  - simplify booter use as much as possible.
+  - make the code more understandable for learners.
+  - all files loaded by the booter stay confined to Extra folder.
+  - fixes that are not absolutely needed by all the users, should be disabled by default.
+  - a few more things that i can't remember right now.... etc etc etc...

+						---------------//---------------//---------------

-  Any feedback is appreciated.
+  Any feedback is highly appreciated.
 I mean ANY!
-Good, bad, suggestion, opinion, etc...
+Good, bad, suggestion, opinion, bug, issue, etc...
   About requests, keep in mind that my knowledge is limited!
   Think "baby steps" ;)